 The Radical Road encourages us to look beyond simply the utilitarian purpose of street names, and to instead interpret them as one of the clearest reminders of Britain’s socialist past, perhaps a warning against historical ‘amnesia’.
 The annotated books are emblematic of how radical ideas permeated British society.

 In the 2017 general election, Jeremy Corbyn, standing on a radical programme, increased Labour's share of the vote more than any other party leader since Clement Attlee in 1945.
 In the 'Get Brexit Done' election of 2019, this was shattered, with many in Labour's heartlands deserting the party for the first time - as the Labour 'Red Wall' turned blue.

 Together, the streets and literature serve as an enduring symbol of Britain’s radical and socialist history.
-But they also question what role there now is for the ideals of the Left, in it's modern-day pursuit of social justice, egalitarianism and environmentalism - and what relevance that holds for it's once traditionally loyal communities.
+But they also question what role there now is for the ideals of the Left, in it's modern-day pursuit of social justice, egalitarianism and environmentalism - and what relevance that holds for it's once traditionally loyal white working class communities.
 And us all.

 As Britain moves into a new era of post-Brexit change and long-term Covid-19 uncertainty, the work urges us to first look back before looking forward.

 The past is not dead, but is living in us, and will be alive in the future which we are now helping to make. - William Morris (b.1834)